lawand/droper/readme.txt

 between 1.7.2 and the next released version which could be 1.7.4 and could be 1.8.0 and 2.0.0 depending on the severity of the changes made to the code).

-If you try to compile Droper, you'll notice that the consumerdata.cpp file is missing, it is a simple file that contains the values of the consumer key and secret.
-This file wasn't uploaded to the repository for security reasons.
-There is a template consumerdata.cpp file in the repository called "consumerdata_template.cpp", you can check it out to get an idea about this file.
-For more info search for and learn about OAuth and Dropbox API.

 You can ignore build warnings when building Droper.

 The only version of Qt for Symbian that was tested is 4.7.3 (for Symbian^1),